KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

 and then clears any pending Systick exceptions.
 The timer can then be restarted when the next task is run.

 ## Multi-core operation
-The primary concern with multi-core operation is to prevent both cores from trying to simultanously modify the same data.
+The primary concern with multi-core operation is to prevent both cores from trying to simultaneously modify the same data.
-While we have made this possible for tasks and the SDK in the implementation of preemption, we need to take additional steps to protect the scheduler and and certain other task callable functions, since all can run on both cores.
+While we have made this safe for tasks and the SDK in the implementation of preemption, we need to take additional steps to protect the scheduler and and certain other task callable functions, since all can run on both cores.

 ### Protecting the scheduler